|Home > Seminars > VIII >|

 Of the other components, gathering XIX would seem to have come from a Cistercian house, perhaps Fountains Abbey itself.
 The provenance of the other sections remains obscure, but since the quires were numbered by a contemporary hand, the whole must have been assembled before the end of the twelfth century, probably at Sawley.

-The later history of Corpus 139 is quite obscure, but it seems to have reached London by the beginning of the sixteenth century.
+The later history of Corpus 139 is quite obscure.
+It seems to have reached London by the beginning of the sixteenth century.
 Once there it passed through the hands of several owners—including a certain William Peryn (d.
 1558), who held a prebend at Westminster Abbey late in the reign of King Edward IV, after its secularisation—before coming into the possession of Nicholas Wootton, the first dean of Canterbury (d.
 1566).
 Wootton gave the book to Archbishop Matthew Parker (1504–75), who bequeathed it to Corpus Christi College, Cambridge.

 Facsimile: Cambridge, Corpus Christi College, MS 139.